Alfred Stieglitz: Early interest in photography

 In 1884, his parents returned to America, but 20-year-old Stieglitz remained in Germany and collected books on photography and photographers in Europe and the U.S. He bought his first camera, an 8 × 10 plate film camera, and traveled through the Netherlands, Italy and Germany.
 He took photographs of landscapes and workers in the countryside.
 Photography, he later wrote, "fascinated me, first as a toy, then as a passion, then as an obsession."

 Through his self-study, he saw photography as an art form.
-In 1887, he wrote his very first article, "A Word or Two about Amateur Photography in Germany", for the new magazine The Amateur Photographer.
-He then wrote articles on the technical and aesthetic aspects of photography for magazines in England and Germany.
+In 1887, he wrote his very first article, "A Word or Two about Amateur Photography in Germany", for the new magazine Amateur Photographer.

-He won first place for his photography, The Last Joke, Bellagio, in 1887 from Amateur Photographer.
-The next year he won both first and second prizes in the same competition, and his reputation began to spread as several German and British photographic magazines published his work.
+He won first place for his photograph The Last Joke, Bellagio from Amateur Photographer in 1887.
+The next year he won both first and second prizes in the same competition, and his reputation began to spread, as several German and British photographic magazines published his work.

 In 1890, his sister Flora died while giving birth, and Stieglitz returned to New York.